 February 20, 2019

-OTTAWA, Ontario – Farm Radio International (FRI) is excited to start a new five-year project that will bring interactive radio services to more than 7 million farmers, with a focus on serving women farmers and challenge inequalities between women and men.
+OTTAWA, Ontario – Farm Radio International (FRI) is excited to start a new five-year project that will bring interactive radio services to more than 7 million farmers, of which at least 2 million are women, with a focus on serving women farmers and challenge inequalities between women and men.
 Thanks to funding from Global Affairs Canada, we will work with radio partners in Burkina Faso, Ghana, Mali and Senegal.

 Africa’s small-scale farmers, particularly women, produce food for their families and communities, yet they are among the most vulnerable to malnutrition and poverty.
 Agriculture can be a driver of food security, employment, women’s empowerment and economic development as well as improved nutrition.
 But many farmers have limited access to good information, technology and services, about these topics, and women especially often have even less access to — or influence over — these.